stephenolaussen/Weaponlogg-TimePK/README.md

-# TimePK 1.30 (V4.8)
+# TimePK 1.30 (V5.1)

 ## Overview
 Weaponlogg-TimePK is spesialy made for a shooting club called TimePK (Time Pistol Klubb).
 It is a web-based application designed to help Range Officer efficiently track and manage all of the things a Range Officer needs to manage at the firerange regarding the firearms.

-N.B There will come out a version that's for all shooting clubs that have a safe with firearms, thats not made spesific for TimePK
+N.B There will come out a version that's for all shooting clubs that have a safe with firearms, thats not made spesific for TimePK.
 Will then be lounched with other names and logos, English language, etc.

 This app features a modern user interface, offline support, and is optimized for both desktop and mobile devices.